ably/spaces/README.md

 <script src="https://cdn.ably.com/lib/ably.min-1.js"></script>
 <script src="https://unpkg.com/@ably-labs/spaces@0.0.10/dist/iife/index.bundle.js"></script>
 ```

-### Space
+After this, instantiate the SDK in the same way as in the NPM option above.

+## Creating a new Space

-A space is the virtual, collaborative area of an application you want to monitor.
+A space is the virtual area of your application where you want to enable synchronous collaboration.
 A space can be anything from a web page, a sheet within a spreadsheet, an individual slide in a slideshow, or the slideshow itself.
+A space has a participant state containing online and recently left members, their profile details, their locations and any locks they have acquired for the UI components.

-Create a space and listen for events to see when clients enter and leave.
+Create a space and subscribe to any updates to the participant state.

 ```ts
 // Create a new space